How to Choose a WiFi Power Meter with Clamp for Energy Monitoring

 Introduction: Why WiFi Power Meter Monitoring Has Become a Critical Infrastructure Layer

-A WiFi power meter with clamp enables accurate energy measurement without cutting cables, making it ideal for retrofit projects, distributed assets, and fast deployment.
+Clamp-based power meters enable accurate measurement without cutting cables, making them ideal for retrofit projects, distributed assets, and fast deployment.
 From single-phase branch circuits to 3 phase WiFi power meter DIN rail installations, clamp-based monitoring has become the foundation of today’s IoT power meter architectures.

 At OWON, we design and manufacture WiFi energy meters that bridge physical electrical systems with cloud-based energy intelligence—helping users move from passive monitoring to actionable insight.

-What Users Really Look for When Searching “WiFi Power Meter”
+What Users Really Look for When Searching “WiFi Power Meter with Clamp”

 Based on real-world search behavior, users evaluating a WiFi energy meter are typically trying to answer five questions: